karanaggarwal1994/life-opt/README.md

 3. Run the script

 	```>>> life_opt_demo(sys,BLAS_PATH)```

+	sys is an integer with options 0 to run original CPU code, 1 to run optimized CPU code and 2 to run optimized GPU code.

+	BLAS_PATH is path of the OpenBLAS library in the system.

+	Sample run: life_opt_demo(1,'/home/ubuntu/openblas')
 # How to cite LiFE-opt
 [Karan Aggarwal, Uday Bondhugula "Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems" Accepted to International Conference on Supercomputing (ICS) 2019 (to appear).](https://doi.org/10.1145/3330345.3332469)